Drenalol/TcpClientIo/README.md

 `Index` Property position in Byte Array.

 `Length` Property length in bytes.
-(If TcpDataType set to TcpDataType.Body, is ignored and will be overwritten by the serializer.)
+(If TcpDataType set to TcpDataType.Body or TcpDataType.Compose, is ignored and will be overwritten by the serializer.)

 `TcpDataType` Sets the serialization rule for this property.
 Available: `MetaData` (default), `Id`, `Length`, `Body`, `Compose`.